 Host organization placements cross a wide range of issue areas and types of work.
 Placements must be full time for 9–12 months, and must consist of challenging, meaningful projects, with support and feedback from supervisors, and dedicated time for the Fellow’s professional development.
 Host organizations provide a modest stipend and basic benefits to the Fellow, and contribute a small fee to support the NUPIP program and their Fellow’s professional development.

-- Expand Staff Capacity: Hosting an NUPIP Fellow offers an opportunity to expand organizational capacity with a limited financial investment, and without a long-term commitment.
+- Expand Staff Capacity: Hosting an NUPIP Fellow offers an opportunity to expand organizational capacity with a limited financial investment and without a long-term commitment.
 NUPIP is a great way to fill grant-funded or term-limited positions, or to increase short-term staffing while building long-term funding streams.

 - Benefit from Screening & Matching Services: NUPIP narrows the applicant pool to 3–5 candidates who specifically match each organization’s stated needs.
 The organization then interviews and chooses among the selected candidates.
-(Organizations are NOT committed to taking a Fellow if they do not identify a good match during the interview process.)
+(Organizations are not committed to taking a Fellow if they do not identify a good match during the interview process.)
 Many Fellows receive offers to continue to work at their host organization after the conclusion of their Fellowship term.

 - Develop Future Leadership & Strengthen the Nonprofit Community: NUPIP offers partner organizations the chance to introduce talented newcomers to the nonprofit community and foster a lifelong commitment to positive social change.
-Additionally, professional development seminars and mentorship from accomplished alumni provide Fellows with valuable skills that they can contribute back to their host organizations.
+Additionally, professional development seminars and mentorship from experienced alumni provide Fellows with valuable skills that they can contribute back to their host organizations.